preciofishbone/OmniaDocs/team-collaboration/my-sites/index.rst

 + **FOLLOWING**: Lists all sites that the user are following.
 + **LAST VISITED**: Lists the sites the user has visited recently.
-+ **MEMBER OF**: Lists all sites the user is member of (has member access to).
++ **MEMBER OF**: Lists all sites the user is member of (has member access or owner access to).
 + **ALL**: Can be used to serch for any site, available for the user.

-The user can follow a site by clicking the "Follow site" icon, the plus, in the search result or the Last visited or Member of lists.
-The user can stop following a site by clicking the "Stop following site" icon, the minus, in any of the lists.
+The user can follow a site by clicking the "Follow" icon, the grey star, in the search result or the Last visited or Member of lists.
+The user can stop following a site by clicking the "Stop following" icon, the black star, in any of the lists.

 Two things will happen when a user follows a site:

 + The site will be available as a quick link in the "Follwing" list in the My sites control.
-+ Any conversations in the newsfeed on the site will be available in the user feed on the start page, in the "Following" tab.
++ Any conversations in the newsfeed on the site will be available in the user feed on the start page.

 Settings for the control
 *************************